ns-code/gin-crud-apis/README.md

 ### Unit Testing
 The apis can be unit tested by running:<br>
-go test .
+go test -v ./apis_test.go

 ### Integration Testing
 Start the web application using:<br>
 go run .

+With the app running in one command pad, run the following in another command pad:<br>
+go test -v ./integrationtests/apis_integration_test.go

-All the APIs mentioned above can then be integration tested using the Swagger UI:<br>
+All the APIs mentioned above can also be integration tested manually using the Swagger UI:<br>
 http://localhost:8080/docs/index.html